manunamz/jekyll-bonsai/README.md

 - graph viz does not include tree connections.

 ## known issues
+- if current note is root note, its node in the graph doesn't highlight. (see `isCurrentNoteIn(Graph/Tree)` to fix).
 - broken \[\[wiki links]] break footnotes.
     - does this mean that local plugins are run **before** the kramdown parser??
 - \[\[wiki links]] break charts.